Tina Fernandes Botts

-Tina Fernandes Botts is a legal scholar and philosophy professor currently teaching at the San Joaquin College of Law.
-She is known for her work in legal hermeneutics, intersectionality, feminist philosophy, and philosophy of race (particularly mixed-race theory).
+Tina Fernandes Botts is an American legal scholar and philosophy professor currently teaching at Washburn University School of Law.

+She is known for her work in constitutional law, legal hermeneutics, intersectionality, feminist philosophy, and philosophy of race (particularly mixed-race theory).
 Previous posts include Visiting Scholar at Dartmouth College; Visiting Professor of Law at University of the Pacific, McGeorge School of Law; Assistant Professor of Philosophy at California State University, Fresno; Visiting Assistant Professor of philosophy at Oberlin College; Fellow in Law and Philosophy at the University of Michigan, Ann Arbor; and Assistant Professor of Philosophy, and Faculty Associate and Area Leader in Public Policy and Diversity, at the University of North Carolina at Charlotte.
-She is the former chair of the American Philosophical Association's Committee on the Status of Black Philosophers (2013-2016).